 Since the financial crisis, the merits of shareholder value maximisation have been called into question.
 Is it the most effective path for sustainable business growth or should we consider alternatives?

 The idea that the objective of the firm is to maximise shareholder value has become the centre of fierce debate.
-It has been blamed for creating short-term incentives that force companies to take unneccesary risks and for contributing to a widening wealth gap.
+It has been blamed for creating short-term incentives that force companies to take unnecessary risks and for contributing to a widening wealth gap.

 Even Jack Welch, the former CEO of General Electric and widely regarded as the personification of the idea that the firm's purpose is to maximise shareholder returns has called it the "dumbest idea in the world".

 Proponents, however, point to the risk that shareholders take when investing their money in firms.
 They maintain that companies must be attractive to raise capital and must remain nimble in an increasingly competitive landscape.
 Prompting the question, should shareholder value maximisation be the aim or the byproduct of a competitive pursuit of economic gains for firms?

 In the following in-depth articles, our experts debate whether students should only be taught shareholder value maximisation as the purpose of the firm or whether it is time to consider alternative models that could be more effective at achieving sustainable business.

 David Rönnegard, INSEAD Visiting Scholar & N. Craig Smith, the INSEAD Chaired Professor of Ethics and Social Responsibility

 Educational and professional institutions have significant influence in setting norms for legitimate organisational practices.
 In this sense, business schools play an important normative role when they convey the paradigms through which managers should analyse the corporate environment.
 If business school students only get taught that shareholder value maximisation (SVM) is the purpose of the firm, then this is the most likely lens through which they will see their future professional roles.